nopSolutions/nopCommerce-Docs/en/running-your-store/catalog/products/add-products.md

 ## Shipping

-Define product-specific shipping details on the *Shipping* panel:
+Define product-specific shipping details in the *Shipping* panel:

 - Tick **Shipping enabled** if the product can be shipped.
 The section then expands for more details.
 - Set the product parameters which will be used for the shipping calculation: **Weight, Length, Width, Height**.